gwchar2/Matrix-Calculator/README.md

 #### 1) Instructions on how to install, set up, and run the project.

 #### 2) Usage:
-- A brief guide about the available user input
+- A brief guide about the available user input & output.

-- Errors
+- Errors.

 ## Instructions
 ##### Step 1 -